-The Hyundai A-League commenced in 2005 and Adelaide United FC quickly emerged as a dominant force in the competition.
+The Hyundai A-League commenced in 2005 and Adelaide United quickly emerged as a dominant force in the competition.
 The Club was crowned inaugural Premiers, and set several records.
 These included the fastest ever goal (Louis Brain - 13 seconds), three top 10 goals of the season (Shengqing Qu) and best away record (8 wins, 1 draw, 2 losses).
 During the 2006/07 season, the Reds reached the Grand Final and finished as runners-up to Melbourne Victory.
 United missed the finals series in the 2007/08 campaign, but began its second AFC Champions League journey to great success, topping the group to progress to the knockout phase.

 Adelaide United’s 2008/09 campaign saw the Reds qualify for the 2008 AFC Champions League following a mesmerising cup run to surface on the international stage.
 As a result of making the final, Adelaide competed in the prestigious FIFA Club World Cup in Japan where the Club secured a commendable 5th place and the FIFA Fair Play Award.
 Adelaide would also finish the domestic season with a second Hyundai A-League Grand Final appearance.

 In the 2010/11 season, Adelaide United bounced back from finishing bottom the previous season, playing a free-scoring brand of football, to finish third on the table.
 However, the Reds suffered a heartbreaking 3-2 home loss to Gold Coast United in the second week of the finals.

-The season also saw Adelaide claim its first Johnny Warren medalist in Marcos Flores (awarded to the best player in the league), as well as a first Hyundai A-League Golden Boot winner in striker Sergio van Dijk, who finished with 16 goals at the end of the regular season.
+The season also saw Adelaide claim its first Johnny Warren medallist in Marcos Flores (awarded to the best player in the league), as well as a first Hyundai A-League Golden Boot winner in striker Sergio van Dijk, who bagged 16 goals at the end of the regular season.
 United made the top six in the 2012/13 and 2013/14 seasons before bowing out of the first round of the finals.

 In the 2014/15 season Adelaide ended its silverware drought by lifting the maiden Westfield FFA Cup under Head Coach Josep Gombau, following a 1-0 win over Perth Glory in the final at Coopers Stadium.
-The Reds subsequently finished third in the regular season, but was knocked out in the semi-finals.
+The Reds subsequently finished third in the regular season, but was eliminated in the semi-finals.